Introducing your cat to kids

 Cats and kids can get a lot from one another as long as time is taken to ensure they are comfortable together.
 Read our five tips on how to introduce your cat to children.

-Five step cats and kids introduction programme
+Five steps to introduce cats and kids

-Step 3: Build up time together
+Step 2: Build up the amount of time spent together

-Step 5: Wait for the cat to approach first
+Step 3: Wait for the cat to approach first

 As a general rule, you should teach children to only touch a cat if the cat approaches them first.
 Children should never pursue, pester or pick up a cat for attention as the cat will quickly learn to avoid them.
 It’s important the cat is able to calmly get used to the children at their own pace, without being overwhelmed, and for the children to learn that they should not automatically expect to touch the cat whenever it is nearby.
 The same rule also applies to adults so make sure you’re leading by example!